David Garrick - Actor-manager of Drury Lane Theatre

-English actor, dramatist and theatre manager of the Drury Lane theater.
+English actor, dramatist and theatre manager of the Drury Lane Theatre.
 Son of Peter Garrick (1681-1736/7) and Arabella Clough (1694-1740).
 Brother of George Garrick.
-He arrived in London in 1737 together with his former mentor Dr. Johnson.
+He arrived in London in 1737 together with his former mentor Dr Johnson.
 He had his breakthrough in 1741 when he starred as Richard III in Shakespeare's play, and he was one of the most (if not the most) popular London actors for the remainder of his life.
-In 1747 he became the manager of Drury Lane theatre, a position which he kept until 1776.
+In 1747 he became the manager of Drury Lane Theatre, a position which he kept until 1776.

 Years later they were both members of the famous literary club.